Person playing puzzle game on phone

 Screenshots of Blackbox game

-Blackbox is a remarkable piece of work that you really have to try to understand.
+Blackbox is a remarkable piece of work that you really have to put some brain power into to understand.
 Put simply, it’s definitely not your typical puzzle game.

 This app makes you rethink what your phone can do, and even what your phone is.
 There’s no clicking, tapping, or swiping.
 Instead, Blackbox forces you to think outside the box — and beyond the screen.